rails/rails/guides/source/active_record_querying.md

 #### `take`

-`Model.take` retrieves a record without any implicit ordering.
+The `take` method retrieves a record without any implicit ordering.
 For example:

 ```ruby
 client = Client.take